Ahom kingdom: Mong Dun Shun Kham (traditionally dated 1228–1401)

-At this initial stage the kingdom was still not fully sovereign.
-Sukaphaa sent his word of allegiance and tributes to Möng Mao, a practice that was continued by some of his successors till about the early 14th century when the power of Mong Mao faded to be replaced the power of Mong Kwang, at which point the Ahoms stopped the tributes.
+At this stage, the kingdom was still not fully sovereign and maintained tributary or allegiance ties with Möng Mao.
+The polity also had limited military and political capacity.
+Sukaphaa sent his word of allegiance and tributes to Möng Mao, a practice that was continued by some of his successors till about the early 14th century, when the power of Möng Mao faded to be replaced by the power of Möng Kawng; by the early 15th century, the Ahoms had ceased paying tributes.
 The Ahoms began to call their domain Mong Dun Sun Kham ("a country of golden gardens").
-Though Sukaphaa had avoided the Namdang region mindful of the numerically small Ahom contingent, but his son Suteuphaa made the Kacharis withdraw on their own via a stratagem and the Ahoms expanded into it; but no further expansions of the Ahom domain occurred for the next two hundred years.
+Though Sukaphaa had avoided the Namdang region mindful of the numerically small Ahom contingent, his son Suteuphaa made the Kacharis withdraw on their own via a stratagem, and the Ahoms expanded into it.
+No major and sustained territorial expansion followed for roughly two centuries.
+The political order remained vulnerable to internal disputes: towards the end of the fourteenth century, it experienced regicide, an interregnum and rebellions by subordinate Ahom chiefs.
+(Note: More generally, Saikia(1997) notes that the early Tai-Ahom polity lacked a defined rule of succession to the office of the Tyao, and that the selection of a ruler could take years.
+She characterizes it as a fledgling polity that was one of several communities competing for political predominance in the valley.
+The decisive transformation occurred only under Suhungmung in 1497–1539, which Guha identifies as the period when the polity “leaped into statehood”.)
 The Ahom kingdom, for most of its history, had been closed and population movement closely monitored—nevertheless, there were two significant contacts.
-One was a friendly encounter with Chutia kingdom that turned into a conflict, and the other was a marriage alliance with the Kamata kingdom.
-At the end of the 14th century, the nascent Ahom polity faced crises of succession, two regicides, and three quick interregnum periods when the kingdom was without a king.
+One was a friendly encounter with the Chutia kingdom that turned into a conflict, and the other was a marriage alliance with the Kamata kingdom.